Updated July 5, 2023

 The following screenshot shows the above formula in action:

 Note: This function returns the count of extra spaces in a cell, but this function will not be useful as we want to count with a single space or spaces in the middle of text because trim removed only the unwanted spaces.
 If we want to get the total numbers of spaces in a cell we can use substitute formula with the LEN function.

 As remember above we were used the trim function with a LEN function for extra spaces count.
 The same activity we are doing here for total spaces count uses the LEN function with substitute function.
 Substitute function replaces old text as a new value, in below mention example we substrates the only text value from total length count thus we found total no of space.

 - TRIM will remove extra spaces from text.
 Thus, it will leave only single spaces between words and no space characters at the start or end of the text.

 - The TRIM function will not remove non-breaking space characters commonly used in HTML web pages.

 - The Unicode text often contains a non-breaking space character (160) that appears on web pages as an HTML entity.
 It will not be removed with TRIM.

 This has been a guide to TRIM in Excel.
-Here we discuss the TRIM Formula and how to use the TRIM function in Excel along with practical examples and downloadable excel templates.
+Here we discuss the TRIM Formula and how to use the TRIM function in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –